If life in danger call Triple Zero 000

 Crisis supporter portrait photo

-The skills you need to be a volunteer Crisis Supporter
+The skills you need to be a volunteer crisis supporter

-1. Good listening skills
+1. Good listening and communication skills

-2. Empathy, compassion & commitment
+2. Empathy, respect, compassion and commitment

 Today, nine Australians will lose their lives to suicide

 You can help us change that.
-By becoming a Crisis Supporter you can offer hope to people in their darkest moments.
+By becoming a crisis supporter you can offer hope to people in their darkest moments.

 HELP SEEKER INTERACTIONS